zapabob/ROCm/docs/about.md

 ROCm uses the
 [sphinx-external-toc](https://sphinx-external-toc.readthedocs.io/en/latest/intro.html)
 for our navigation.
-This tool allows a yml file based left navigation menu.
-This tool was selected due to its flexibility that allows scripts to operate on the yml file.
+This tool allows a YAML file based left navigation menu.
+This tool was selected due to its flexibility that allows scripts to operate on the YAML file.
 Please transition to this file for the project's navigation.
 You can see the `_toc.yml.in` file in this repository in the docs/sphinx folder for an example.

 ### Breathe

-Sphinx uses [Breathe](https://www.breathe-doc.org/) to integrate doxygen content.
+Sphinx uses [Breathe](https://www.breathe-doc.org/) to integrate Doxygen content.

-## rocm-docs-core pip package
+## `rocm-docs-core` pip package

 [rocm-docs-core](https://github.com/RadeonOpenCompute/rocm-docs-core) is an AMD maintained project that applies customization for our documentation.
 This